kaiachain/kaia/kaiax/staking/README.md

 - StakingInfo is a struct representing Validator staking information at a certain block including staked amount, reward address, and node address.
 It is primarily used to determine validator set and rewards distribution.
 - StakingInfo summarizes the current AddressBook contract state, and all the staking contracts registered in the AddressBook, and their native token balances.
+  - Since the Prague hardfork, the StakingInfo will include the [consensus liquidity](https://kips.kaia.io/KIPs/kip-226) information from the CLRegistry.
 - When processing a block at `num`, the StakingInfo from a historic block state is used and the historic block (i.e. source block) is determined by the following:
   - If `num` is before Kaia hardfork, then StakingInfo is drawn from the beginning of the previous staking interval.
 Note that if the `num` is a multiple of StakingInterval, the staking info is drawn from two epochs ahead (e.g. in the example below, the staking info at block 3000 is drawn from block 1000).
     ```go